Skip to main content

 Forte X Audio web UI 4.6.pngTesiraFORTÉ X supports single channel analog input and output to support Cisco Webex devices.
 The analog input gain setting is set to 0dB.
 The analog output full scale setting is set to -31dBu (mic level).
 The device's analog gain levels are not user adjustable.
 The analog input volume can be fine tuned on the Audio web UI page.

-Analog input channel 1 is routed to all speaker outputs and to the other available far end outputs (USB X, VoIP X, EX-UBT USB and Bluetooth).
+Analog input channel 1 is routed to all speaker outputs and to the other available far end outputs (USB X, VoIP X, EX-UBT or EX-USB USB and Bluetooth (EX-UBT only)).
 Analog input 2 is unused.

-Analog output channel 1 receives the room mics and any other available input paths (USB X, VoIP X, EX-UBT USB and Bluetooth).
+Analog output channel 1 receives the room mics and any other available input paths (USB X, VoIP X, EX-UBT or EX-USB USB and Bluetooth (EX-UBT only)).
+Analog output channel 1 is a mic level output.

 Analog output 2 supports an Assistive Listening feed.
-By default the far-end input paths (USB X, VoIP X, EX-UBT USB and Bluetooth) are routed to analog output 2 for a mic-level Assistive Listening feed.
+By default the far-end input paths (USB X, VoIP X, EX-UBT or EX-USB USB and Bluetooth (EX-UBT only) are routed to analog output 2 for a mic-level Assistive Listening feed.
 Via the web UI, it can be changed to be far-end only, near-end only, mixed, or off.
-It can be either mic or line level output.
+Analog output channel 2 can be set to either mic (-31) or line (+24) level output in the web UI.

 Support for analog input and output was added with Tesira firmware 4.2, support for assistive listening was added with firmware 4.4.3.